The chemicals used to manufacture synthetic marijuana are dangerous and can lead to a number of health complications.

 - Continuing to use even when it causes relationship problems

-- Giving up important or desirable social and recreational activities due to synthetic cannabinoids use
+- Giving up important or desirable social and recreational activities due to the use of synthetic cannabinoids

 - Using synthetic cannabinoids in risky settings, such as while driving

-- Continuing to use synthetic cannabinoids despite use causing or worsening physical or mental health
+- Continuing to use synthetic cannabinoids despite their use causing or worsening physical or mental health

 Experiencing two symptoms may indicate a mild synthetic marijuana addiction, whereas three or four symptoms may point toward a moderate addiction.
 And you may have a severe synthetic cannabinoid addiction if you experience six or more symptoms.

-If you or someone you know has an addiction, please call 800-934-1582(Who Answers?) to speak to a specialist about treatment options.
+If you or someone you know has an addiction, please call 800-934-1582(Sponsored) to speak to a specialist about treatment options.

 the Take-Away